 The university has developed extensive protocols for notifying, isolating, and accommodating people who test positive, as well as communicating about cases with the wider community.

 The best way to prevent illness is to avoid being exposed to the virus.
-There are some general precautions you should always take to prevent the spread of respiratory diseases.
+There are some general precautions the CDC recommends to prevent the spread of respiratory diseases.

 - Wash your hands often with soap and water for at least 20 seconds.